ryarasi/vidhya-io-api/README.md

     2. Once the postgres container is up and running, start the docker for the project with `docker-compose up`
     3. Visit `localhost:8000` or `localhost:8000/graphql` to check if setup has worked.
 13. In order to run `makemigrations` and `migrate` commands on the project, we must now do it inside the docker container by adding `docker-compose run web` before whichever command you wish to execute on the project.
 Eg `docker-compose run web python manage.py migrate`

+## Docker adaptations of regular Django commands:-

-14. Create an administrative user for the project with `docker-compose run web python manage.py createsuperuser`
+    1. Create an administrative user for the project with `docker-compose run web python manage.py createsuperuser`
        1. Choose your username and password.
        2. Now you can go to `localhost:8000/admin` to log into the console
-15. While installing new packages follow these steps:-
+    2. While installing new packages follow these steps:-
        1. Make sure you've activated the virtual environment with `source venv/bin/activate`
        2. Install the package with `pip install <package_name>`
        3. Update the `requirements.txt` file with `pip freeze > requirements.txt`
        4. If the docker doesn't recognize the newly installed package, ensure that the docker container is rebuilt and try again.

-16. Using pgAdmin:-
+## Using pgAdmin:-

     1. During first time set up, add a new server with the hostname `db` and port `5432` and username and password as given in the `database.env` file.
     2. The database can be explored and modified by visiting `localhost:5000` in the browser.
     3. The email and password are available in the `docker-compose.yml` file under `environment` in `pgadmin4`.

-17. Using data fixtures:-
+## Using data fixtures:-

     1. In order to get a JSON file of the data in a table, use `docker-compose run web python manage.py dumpdata vidhya.UserRole > ./vidhya/fixtures/roles.json`
     2. In order to load the data from the file to a table use `docker-compose run web python manage.py loaddata ./vidhya/fixtures/roles.json`